Learn how to streamline your translation workflow -

 Remove local overrides

-When you override an item as we’ve just seen, the element retains its connection with the master page and in case you want to restore the look/position of it, you can select the element, click on the icon in the top-right corner of the Page Panel and select Master Pages > Remove Selected Local Overrides.
-To break the link with the master page instead, you’ll have to click on Detach Selection From Master.
+When you override an item as we’ve just seen, the element retains its connection with the parent page and in case you want to restore the look/position of it, you can select the element, click on the icon in the top-right corner of the Page Panel and select Parent Pages > Remove Selected Local Overrides.
+To break the link with the parent page instead, you’ll have to click on Detach Selection From Parent.

 If you don’t select any item, you’ll be able to remove the overrides to all the elements by selecting Remove All Local Overrides instead of Remove Selected Local Overrides.